toralf/torutils/README.md

 1. remove the _addHetzner()_ code (line [87ff](ipv4-rules.sh#L87)) and its call in line [147](ipv4-rules.sh#L147)
 1. -or- just ignore it

-If you run a previous version of this script then probably you need to delete the old ipset/s before:
+If you run an older version of the script then probably you need to delete an existing ipset before:

 ```bash
 ipset list -t | grep "^Name"